nicheinc/postgres-import-wizard/README.md

 ### Tab-Delimited <a name="tab"></a>

-The only tricky thing with importing a tab-delimited data file is that we need to specify a literal `\t`.
+The only tricky thing with importing a tab-delimited data file is that we need to specify a literal `\t` as the delimiter.
 This can be accomplished by escaping it in our argument list with `$'\t'`, like the following

 ```sh
 $ python main.py --delimiter $'\t' --file examples/data.txt --table "example2"